clementlefevre/clojure_for_data_analytics/README.md

 - load a folder of Excel file, filter, select specific columns and combine them into a single Dataframe.
 - query a Database and store the result into a Dataframe.

-Beware that the [tablecloth](https://scicloj.github.io/tablecloth/index.html) works with Clojure >1.10
+Beware that [tablecloth](https://scicloj.github.io/tablecloth/index.html) works with Clojure >1.10

 ## Usage